Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkbehaviour.md

 There are two cases where `NetworkObject` synchronization occurs:
 - When dynamically spawning a `NetworkObject`.
 - When a client is being synchronized after connection approval
-  - i.e. Full synchronization of the `NetworkObject`s and scenes.
+  - that is, Full synchronization of the `NetworkObject`s and scenes.

 :::info
 If you haven't already become familiar with the [`INetworkSerializable` interface](../advanced-topics/serialization/inetworkserializable.md), then you might read up on that before proceeding as `NetworkBehaviour.OnSynchronize` as it follows a very similar usage pattern.